Interview with Alison Andrews: Vegan Exercise Enthusiast

 I find motivation and inspiration from all the awesome vegans all over the world.
 I am motivated to become the best person that I can be - both inside and out - so that I can shine a positive light on veganism and attract as many people as possible to this fabulous lifestyle.

 What do you eat for:

-Protein - All whole foods in quantities sufficient to meet my caloric needs
+Protein - Vega One (love this stuff) and then all whole foods in quantities sufficient to meet my daily calorie needs.

 What foods give you the most energy?

 Fruit.
-No doubt about it.
 Fruit is the high-energy food.
-After fruit, it’s the high carb low fat plant foods such as potatoes, sweet potatoes, rice etc.
+After fruit, it’s the high carb low fat plant foods such as potatoes and sweet potatoes.